ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If a **follower’s AP** are already included in your **AP** total, the **follower** cannot lend them to you.

 Use an **unrelated action** and describe what your character is trying to do to improve the position of the target.
 For example, your PC might throw them a weapon, jeer at an opponent, or simply shout words of encouragement.
 Then, state the number of **AP** you are trying to **lend**.
 (The GM may suggest a higher or lower **bid** based on the action you describe.)
 The number of **APs** you are attempting to lend is the **resistance** you face in a **simple contest**.
 You lost the **APs** whether or not you **succeed** in the contest.

+### 5.2.10 Multiple Opponents

+When you defeat an existing opponent, you can engage with a new opponent.
+Both you and your opponent use your existing **AP** totals.
+In some types of conflict, many-against-one may have an advantage.
+In a melee for example it is more difficult to fight two or more opponents.
+In other types of contest many-against-one may actually hinder because contenders get in each other's way, such as an attempt to persuade another.
+In situations in a scored contest where numerical advantage exists, award a **situational modifier** usually of *zero* **degrees** or *one* degree.
+This is a **bonus** if the PCs outnumber their opponents and a penalty if they don't.
+Don't use this rule if you are treating the resistance as a mob (see §2.10)

 ## 5.5 Chained Contest